KenM4sters/sandbox_engine/README.md

 - After a lot of code restructuring, everything is rendering again now, except it's so much cleaner and easier to implement - very happy with how the project is structured now, despite perhas seeming a little abstract at first.
 - With that completed, the focus now will be on loading 3D models ussing Assimp, which should be signifcantly easier now than with the previous structure.
 Additionally, I need to start on integrating some kind of collision detection system so that I can begin to change the "fly" camera into more of an FPS one, where you forced to move around a height-mapped plane instead of a flat one.
 - 3 very important aspects of the engine to get right, so I've decided to make a new git branch called "experimental", and will likely add more in case I need to rebase.
+## Progress 14/03
+- Models can now be loaded and transformed.
+- BufferGeometry class has been significantly improved to be flexible in terms of the data that it can creater buffers for in memory for rendering.
+-